Families of Ethiopia plane crash victims storm out of meeting with airline

-ADDIS ABABA (Reuters) - The families of people killed in the Ethiopian Airlines plane crash stormed out of a meeting with the airline in Addis Ababa on Thursday, complaining of a lack of information.
+ADDIS ABABA, March 14 (Reuters) - The families of people killed in the Ethiopian Airlines plane crash stormed out of a meeting with the airline in Addis Ababa on Thursday, complaining of a lack of information.

 “I’m so angry,” said Yemeni citizen Abdulmajid Shariff, 38, who lost his brother-in-law in Sunday’s crash.
 “They called us to give us a report on bodies and the reasons for the crash but there was no information.”